 Emma's work spans a number of topics, and has particularly focused on: licensing of novel space and satellite services, market access, space sustainability and mitigation of orbital debris, communications equipment and infrastructure, and policy issues.
 Emma also has experience representing telecommunications companies in litigation at both the trial and appellate level, including taking depositions and filing before the 6th Circuit Court of Appeals.

-Emma is actively involved in pro bono and serves on the pro bono team for Public International Law & Policy Group with DLA Piper's New Perimeter global pro bono initiative.
+Emma is actively involved in pro bono and has served on the pro bono team for Public International Law & Policy Group with DLA Piper's New Perimeter global pro bono initiative.
 She has also filed a brief of amicus curiae to the United States Supreme Court in a capital penalty case.